samyipsh/site/_profile/profile.md

 Hi, I'm a Computer Science student in my 2nd year of NUS.
 Welcome to my personal site.

-I'm currently having fun exploring the different branches of Computer Science.
-I get quite fascinated by the applications of software and try my best to trick myself to learn more.
-I'm intrigued by different coding paradigms and practices and hope to be able to find out and personally experience more to grow my abilities.
+I'm currently having fun exploring the different branches of Computer Science especially in the many introductory mods.
+I am quite fascinated by the applications of software and try my best to trick myself to learn more.
+I'm intrigued by the different coding paradigms and am interested to try explore new concepts.
 I'm an easy-going individual who works well with others.

-Fun fact: I code best with a cup of ice cream.